-David S. Duncan is a Senior Partner at Innosight based in Innosight’s global headquarters in Lexington, MA.
-He is a trusted advisor to top leaders at many of the world’s most iconic companies, helping them to navigate disruptive change, create sustainable growth, and transform their organizations to thrive for the long-term.
+David is a senior partner at Innosight, Huron’s strategy and innovation business.
+He is a trusted adviser to top leaders at many of the world’s most successful companies, helping them to navigate disruptive change, create sustainable growth and transform their organizations to thrive for the long term.

 - Financial Services

 - Professional and Business Services

 - Ph.D., Harvard University